gwongwen/solar_pi0_ws_abp/02-configuration/README_CONF.md

 ## Adafruit LoRa Radio Bonnet

-The LoRa Radio Bonnet will be directly plugged into the board (as it is an all-ensembled board) and will make use of :
+The LoRa Radio Bonnet will be directly plugged into the board (as it is an all-ensemble board) and will make use of :

 **(for the radio module)**